We all have a back story.

 This attitude has got me a lot further in life than if I just sit around waiting for things to happen because “it’s not my job to do X”.

 On another occasion, I struggled to get the O2 UK executive team to fund a proposal I had made to build a telephony application platform atop of their network.
-So I flew to Madrid and met with every Telefonica R&D sponsor I could find until one of them gave me funding.
+So I flew to Madrid and met with every Telefonica R&D sponsor I could find until one of them gave me funding from some obscure fund.
 Things moved quickly after that.

 I had to say goodbye to O2, one of my all-time favorite clients, when our family packed our bags and moved to Silicon Valley.
 Now, you might think that the Bay Area is the obvious destination for someone like myself.
 Indeed, I had planned to make the move many moons ago, but I met someone — and married her.
 So life meandered down a different path for a while.

 I also came in search of counterculture, but struggled to find it in the way I was expecting.
-The valley is surprisingly conformist to a certain set of techno-venture rules.
+The valley is surprisingly conformist to a certain set of techno-culture rules.
 That said, my middle son is now running his own start-up without having ever setting foot in a college.
-And my daughter is a technical co-founder.
-I doubt this would have happened so easily in my home town in semi-rural Wiltshire.
-Many years earlier I tried — and failed — to raise VC funds for a wireless email platform.
-Here in Silicon Valley, far poorer solutions raised millions during the dot.com boom.
+And my daughter is a technical co-founder after graduating from a top college.
+I doubt this would have happened so easily in my home town in semi-rural Wiltshire where, many years earlier, I had tried — and failed — to raise VC funds for a wireless email platform.
+I watched as far poorer solutions in SV raised millions during the dot.com boom and sold for hundreds of millions.

 As an interesting anecdote that speaks of the Bay Area’s creative attitude, I took one of my sons to meet a science tutor in San Jose.
 She didn’t think it at all odd when my son suggested that he might design and build a bat suit (yes, as in Batman) as a genuine science project (to protect motorcyclists from injury).
-In the UK, such a proposal would have fallen well into the boundaries of eccentricity, even though the British eccentric tradition has yielded plenty of great engineers.
-Indeed, our family built many contraptions in our garage in Swindon.
+In my home town, such a proposal would have fallen well into the boundaries of eccentricity, even though the British eccentric tradition has yielded plenty of great engineers.
+Indeed, our family built many eccentric contraptions in our garage in Swindon (yes — that Swindon of The Office fame).

-On the other hand, when I went in search of a math tutor with the brief: “teach my kids something interesting about math — anything — and forget about grades”, most of them were too entrenched in the culture of exam-passing that I failed quite miserably to find such a tutor.
+On the other hand, when I went in search of a math tutor with the brief: “teach my kids something interesting about math — anything — and forget about grades”, most of them were too entrenched in the culture of exam-passing that I failed quite miserably to find a tutor who could teach the magic of math as opposed to the mechanics of math.

 In the early 90s I had developed a 3D compression technique (for augmented reality) whilst studying for a PhD (sponsored by Motorola).
 I studied at the prestigious Mobile Multimedia Lab in University of Southampton.
 Upon advice of my sponsor, I had to abandon 3D compression in favor of “something more practical.”
 So I dug into the much lauded challenge of solving the canonical wireless interference problem (“co-channel interference”) that sits at the root of determining the capacity of a cellular system (other than shrinking the cell size).
 I did this in conjunction with a colleague at HP Labs using fuzzy logic AI (and later neural nets).
 It strengthened my interest in algorithms.

 By 1996, it was already obvious to me that mobile apps (or “mobile multimedia” as we called it back then) was the future, even though the mobile app was yet to be invented.
-This is what motivated me to start my own company to build mobile apps.
+This is what motivated me to start my own company to build mobile apps, after leaving one of the most prestigious R&D centers in Europe and one of the most prestigious post-grad programs in mobile communications.

 So yes, I really am one of the inventors of the mobile app.
 (For a more complete list of my inventions, see some of the entries in my work.)